About Black Hawk County

 Criminal Records

 The criminal records system in Black Hawk County includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
-The Black Hawk County Sheriff's Office and local police departments maintain these records.
 Background checks can be conducted through the Iowa Division of Criminal Investigation, which provides statewide criminal history data.
-The Iowa Bureau of Investigation offers additional resources for residents seeking comprehensive background information.
+The Iowa Division of Criminal Investigation offers additional resources for residents seeking full background information.

 Arrest Records